unregist/mhi-ac-ctrl-esp32-c3/Hardware.md

 <sup>1</sup>According to the discussions [here](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/102) and [here](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/17) TSR 1-2450 can be replaced by TSR 1-2450E.

-<sup>2</sup>The documentation of AI-Thinker says this one should be connected, though the USB-Serial chip already pulls this pin.

 ## Assembled PCB
 The following photos show the assembled PCB